lsa-pucrs/donnie-assistive-robot-sw/README.md

 # Donnie Software Stack

 Robotics has been used to teach young students the basics of programming.
-However, most of the programming environments for kids are high visual, based on grab and grag blocks.
+However, most of the programming environments for kids are high visual, based on grab and drag blocks.
 **Blind students or students with some visual disability cannot use these teaching resources**.

 Donnie project proposes an inclusive robotic programming environment where all students